Sunday, July 24, 2016

 Dublin Texas Root Beer (#44 - Rated 10.2 out of 12)

-Dublin Bottling Works originated in 1891, but before that in Waco, Texas, Wade Morrison’s Old Corner Drug Store pharmacist Charles Alderton realized customers loved the smell of the soda fountain.
-He invented a drink and it was named Dr Pepper.
-Eventually, Bill Kloster, who operated on instinct made Dr, Pepper a top 10 producer in per capita consumption.
+Dublin Bottling Works originated in 1891, but before that, in Waco, Texas, Wade Morrison’s Old Corner Drug Store pharmacist Charles Alderton realized customers loved the smell of the soda fountain.
+He invented a drink named Dr Pepper.
+Eventually, Bill Kloster, who operated on instinct, made Dr Pepper a top 10 producer in per capita consumption.
 The media called him “Mr. Dr Pepper.”

-At one time, economics encouraged the use of other sweeteners to replace pure cane sugar in exchange for less expensive corn sweeteners.
-Some Dr. Pepper plants did, Bill refuses.
-That was against the high standards Mr. Kloster had for a beverage.
+At one time, economics encouraged using other sweeteners to replace pure cane sugar in exchange for less expensive corn sweeteners.
+Bill refuses to admit that some Dr. Pepper plants did this.
+That was against Mr. Kloster's high standards for a beverage.

 Bill was always at the Dr Pepper plant.
 In 1995, his wife of 54 years passed.
 Bill died suddenly on Sept.
 27, 1999, after a full day at the bottling plant.
-History says they still do the quality beverage over economics today.
+History says they still use quality beverages over economics today.
 Yet Dr. Pepper is no longer in their product line.

 Ingredients: Carbonated water, pure cane sugar, caramel color, natural and artificial flavors, sodium benzoate (preserves freshness), phosphoric acid, citric acid.